Album Design Steps

 Sample Spread 5 – Bridal Party

-In the following spread, we focused solely on the Bridal Party showing not only on the beauty of their venue but the relationships and emotions of the day.
+In the following spread, we focused solely on the Wedding Party showcasing not only the beauty of their venue but the relationships and emotions of the day.

 Sample Spread 6 & 7 – Details

-When designing the details and room spreads we focus on the small details that lead to making the entire room amazing.
+When designing the details and ballroom spreads, we focus on the small details that work together to become the grand ceremony or reception hall.